13.12. Neural Style Transfer¶

 return contents, styles

-content features extracted from the content image, while the
+content features from the content image, and the get_styles

-parameter that must be updated during style transfer, we can only call
+updated for style transfer, we can only extract the content and style

 contents_Y, _ = extract_features(content_X, content_layers, style_layers)